17 ways to find keyword ideas with search traffic.

 However, even a great tool like Ahrefs won’t uncover every keyword that people search for.

 Top pages don’t rank for one keyword they rank for hundreds of keywords.

-If I examine my top ranking page it ranks in the top 100 in Google for 425 different keywords in the UK.
+If I examine my top ranking page it ranks in the top 100 search results for 425 different keywords in the UK.

 If two different people search for “ business ideas uk ” and “new business ideas uk”, Google will likely rank the same page for both queries.